DIGITbrain/digitbrain.github.io/docs/attributes/microservice/index.md

     We currently support the description of **one container** in either the *Docker-Compose* format or **one Pod or Deployment** in the *Kubernetes manifest* format.

+    !!! tip
         If you normally run your container with *docker run* we suggest using the online, open-source [Composerize](https://www.composerize.com/) tool, which can translate the command to a Docker-Compose file.